-Now you have a completed bunky board that is perfect for storing an additional bed on under an existing bed!
-It is also totally sturdy enough to hold a mattress and sleeping (or jumping, bouncing, tumbling) child.
+Now you have a completed bunky board that is perfect for storing an additional bed under an existing bed!
+It is also totally sturdy enough to hold an extra mattress and sleeping (or jumping, bouncing, tumbling) child on the second bed.

 Brilliant right?!
 This has been the perfect solution for our small space and having boys who share the same room!
 Now to find them a desk for Lego building and storage…. wish us luck!

 I hope that we have helped you to build a DIY trundle bed.
 It has been a great investment in extra storage space!
 If you have one we would love to see it!
 Please share!